kiranrawat/Leetcode-Python-DailyPractice/README.md

-📚 LeetCode Daily Practice
+📚 LeetCode/HackerRank Daily Practice

-This repository contains my solutions to various LeetCode problems, organized by day and difficulty.
+This repository contains my solutions to various LeetCode/HackerRank problems, organized by day and difficulty.
 I am currently on a mission to solve 2 problems every day for 30 days to improve my problem-solving skills and coding performance.

 🎯 Goal